tcarisland/thortype/README.md

 Whenever a font is changed or edited, run the tools application and make a commit, this might be automated in the future.

+### Styling

+This project uses [Tailwind CSS](https://tailwindcss.com/) as well as icons from [Material](https://www.npmjs.com/package/@mui/material).
+Some dynamic styling is used to set the Fonts for the pages and change styling properties in the text preview text field.

 ## Fonts

 Fonts are embedded into the HTML files as mentioned above.